Search results for:

 Scroll down and enter any nameservers you have ready.
 If you previously created Private Nameservers with a domain registered with Hostwinds or elsewhere, enter them here.
-Review our guide on cPanel Nameserver Setup for an in-depth guide on how to optimally setup nameservers for cPanel and WHM.
+Review our guide on cPanel Nameserver Setup for an in-depth guide on optimally setting up nameservers for cPanel and WHM.

 If you already have private nameservers configured, or are using a service such as Cloudflare, use these instead of the default nameservers.
 Furthermore, check the boxes for Configure Nameserver A Records and Add Hostname A Records before clicking Save and Go to Step 5.

-The final setup process that happens after clicking Finish in the previous step can take time.
+The final setup process that happens after clicking F_inish_ in the previous step can take time.
 It may look like nothing is happening, but the server is processing all changes and placing them into effect.
-Finally, you may be brought to a message stating that your PHP Memory Limit has been modified to better suit the memory available on your server.
-This is normal, and can be changed later to a higher amount as needed.
+Finally, you may be brought to a message stating that your PHP Memory Limit has been modified to suit the memory available on your server better.
+This is normal and can be changed later to a higher amount as needed.

 Step 8: Click Go To WHM to proceed.
 You may then be presented with a Feature Showcase page.
 You are not required to modify anything on this page.
 Scroll down to the end of the page and click Save Settings.
 Clicking Exit to WHM will cause the same page to be displayed the next time you log into WHM.

 Written by Hostwinds Team / January 11, 2019